slatedocs/slate/source/includes/_endpoint-dataset.md

 The dataset preferences provide API clients with a key/value store for settings or customizations each would need for each user.

-By default all datasets' preferences start out with only a `weight` key set to None unless changed.
-Clients can PATCH attributes each deems necessary.
+By default, all dataset preferences start out with only a `weight` key set to `null`, unless otherwise set.
+Clients can PATCH to add additional attributes.

 ```json
 {